cloudify-cosmo/cloudify-rest-docs/source/includes/_plugins.md

 `PATCH "{manager-ip}/api/v3.1/plugins/{plugin-id}/set-global"`

 Set the plugin's visibility to global.
 Will be deprecated soon.
-Use 'set-visibility' instead (for Cloudify Manager 4.3 and above).
+For Cloudify Manager 4.3 and above, use 'set-visibility'.

 ### URI Parameters
 * `plugin-id`: The id of the plugin to update.